Servants or Slaves?

 Did you notice that last part?
 In order to communicate what he calls “the voluntary notion” he has now (and in other places too) decided to this time translate this Greek word as “servants” in order to show the voluntary nature of this service rendered unto God.

-The NIV translates doulos as servants 94 times and as slave only 29 times.
-For example, look at Romans 1:1 - "Paul a servant of the Lord Jesus Christ".
-This word doulos is rendered as servant in the KJB, NKJV, NIV, RV, ASV, RSV, NRSV, the 2001 English Standard Version, and the still being made ISV 2007.
+The NIV 1982 edition translates doulos as SERVANT 94 times and as SLAVE only 29 times.
+For example, look at Romans 1:1 - "Paul a SERVANT of the Lord Jesus Christ".
+This word doulos is rendered as servant in the KJB, NKJV, NIV, RV, ASV, RSV, NRSV, the 2001-2011 English Standard Version, and the ISV 2007.

 See also Luke 2:29 where Simeon comes into the temple and takes up the child Jesus into his arms and blesses God, saying: "Lord, not lettest thou thy SERVANT (doulos) depart in peace, according to thy word: For mine eyes have seen thy salvation..."